openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/README.md

 ```
 (data, annotation, metadata)
 ```
-`data` is the input which is passed to the model at inderence so that it should be properly preprocessed. `data` can be either `numpy.array` object or dictionary where key is the name of the model input and value is `numpy.array` which corresponds to this input.
+`data` is the input that is passed to the model at inference so that it should be properly preprocessed. `data` can be either `numpy.array` object or dictionary where the key is the name of the model input and value is `numpy.array` which corresponds to this input.
 The format of `annotation` should correspond to the expectations of the `Metric` class. `metadata` is an optional field that can be used to store additional information required for post-processing.

 ### Metric